Central Intelligence Agency: Operation Neptune Spear

 On May 1, 2011, President Barack Obama announced that Osama bin Laden was killed earlier that day by "a small team of Americans" operating in Abbottabad, Pakistan, during a CIA operation.
 The raid was executed from a CIA forward base in Afghanistan by elements of the U.S. Navy's Naval Special Warfare Development Group and CIA paramilitary operatives.

 The operation was a result of years of intelligence work that included the CIA's capture and interrogation of Khalid Sheik Mohammad, which led to the identity of a courier of bin Laden's, the tracking of the courier to the compound by Special Activities Division paramilitary operatives and the establishing of a CIA safe house to provide critical tactical intelligence for the operation.

 The CIA ran a fake vaccination clinic in an attempt to locate Osama bin Laden.
-This was revealed after bin Laden's death and may have negatively affected the campaign against Polio in Pakistan and Afghanistan.
+This may have negatively affected the campaign against polio in Pakistan and Afghanistan.
 In some rural areas, vaccination workers were banned by the Taliban or chased away by locals.
 There have been many deadly attacks by militants against vaccination workers in Pakistan.
 Efforts to eradicate polio have furthermore been disrupted by American drone strikes.

 Syrian Civil War

 Under the aegis of operation Timber Sycamore and other clandestine activities, CIA operatives and U.S. special operations troops have trained and armed nearly 10,000 rebel fighters at a cost of $1 billion a year.
 The CIA has been sending weapons to anti-government rebels in Syria since at least 2012.
 These weapons have been reportedly falling into hands of extremists, such as al-Nusra Front and ISIL.
 Around February 2017, the CIA was instructed to halt military aid to Syrian rebels (Free Syrian Army or FSA), which also included training, ammunition, guided missiles, and salaries.
-Sources state that the hold on aid was not related to the transitions from Obama's administration to Trump's, but rather due to issues faced by the FSA.
-Based on responses by rebel officials, they believe that the aid freeze is related to concerns that weapons and funds will fall into the hands of ISIL.
-Based on information obtained by Reuters, five FSA groups have confirmed that they received funding and military support from a source called "MOM operations room."
-Several countries besides the U.S., including Turkey, Qatar, and Saudi Arabia, had also contributed to the funding of the FSA.
+Sources believe that the aid freeze was related to concerns that weapons and funds will fall into the hands of ISIL.
 On April 6, 2017, Al-Jazeera reported that funding to the FSA was partially restored.
 Based on the information provided by two FSA sources, the new military operation room will receive its funds from the coalition "Friends of Syria."
 The coalition consists of members from the U.S., Turkey, Western Europe, and Gulf states, which previously supported the military operation known as MOM.

 It was reported in July 2017 that President Donald Trump had ordered a "phasing out" of the CIA's support for anti-Assad rebels.